Gama Toys: History

+In 1994, after its company closure, Gama Toys purchased by Siku Toys and absorbed into Siku Toys.

 Into the 1960s

 Gama also made tin friction and plastic cars through the 1960s, like the 1950s Auto Union look-alike which was not very clever in form – having a 'flattened' driver stamped into the metal.
 Later tinplate vehicles like the 1950s Cadillac and Aston Martin were fairly accurate compared to the real cars.
 Trucks and motorcycles were also made – usually around 10 inches long, but many were smaller.
 One example made around 1950 was a 6 inch long motorcycle ridden by a chimp in a circus suit.
 Many were wind-up/clockwork in operation.
 Other more traditional toys, like a donkey ridden by a clown – or more fantastical, like spaceships, were also produced.

 In the early 1960s, the company moved to plastic injection, which increased the ability to reproduce realistic detail, but reduced durability.
 Plastic friction powered cars like the well-rendered Ford Taunus 17M two-door station wagon were very nicely proportioned and detailed.
 Though the bodies were plastic, bases remained pressed tinplate, or pressed steel.

 Like Schuco, remote control models were common, both cars and trucks, and some were made even as large as 1:12 scale.
 Both companies made F1 vehicles, like Gama's 12.5 inch long Matra F1 car with wavy 'spaghetti'-like exhaust pipes flowing backward over the rear engine.
 In the 1960s and 1970s, several slot cars were made called "Gama Rallye".
 These were unique in that they could do a 180° spin and drive on in opposite direction.
 They were not interchangeable with other slot car tracks, and featured a special hook that would keep them affixed to the track.
 Scales of the slot cars were 1:24, 1:32, and 1:40.
 Cars in the Gama Rallye series were the Opel GT, Porsche C6, Porsche 910, Porsche Carrera RSR, Ferrari GTO, McClaren CanAm, Matra and other Formula One selections.

 Thus over the years Gama made a wide variety of vehicles in both metal and plastic.
 Many different scales were used and fidelity of reproduction varied from more realistic and promotional in form, to more toylike.